Tharuntamilmani/Tharuntamilmani/README.md

 `Docker` `Docker Compose`
 `Pytest` `HTTPX` `Vitest`

-I’m also experimenting with **Ollama and local AI** for things like unknown-log analysis, parser suggestions, malformed-log explanations, summarization, and natural-language querying.
+I'm also experimenting with **local AI through Ollama** for things like:

-The important part: AI can help, but the core pipeline still needs to behave predictably.

-Because “the LLM felt like doing something different today” is not exactly a great production strategy.
+* Unknown-log analysis
+* Parser suggestions
+* Malformed-log explanations
+* Event summarization
+* Natural-language querying

+But AI isn't allowed to randomly decide how the core pipeline behaves.

+Because if the answer to a production bug is:

+> “The model felt creative.”

+we probably have bigger problems.

 ### THIRAN 2.7

+At some point I thought:

+> “It would be nice to have my own AI assistant.”

+Apparently I didn't understand what I was getting myself into.

-A **local-first AI assistant and automation runtime for Windows**.
+THIRAN 2.7 is a **local-first AI assistant and automation runtime for Windows**.

-The original idea was basically:
+The idea is simple:

-> “What if I had my own AI assistant?”

-That question escalated quickly.
+**Tell the computer what you want.
+Let the system figure out how to do it.**

+Making that reliable is considerably less simple.

-THIRAN now explores:
+THIRAN currently explores:

 * Task planning and execution
 * Local LLMs through Ollama